AjmalSNS/testgithub/README.md

 # testgithub
-this is the github commands test  repository
+this is the github commands test  repository.